manuelhuber/manuel-huber.de/_posts/2017-09-28-state-of-the-game-part-ii.md

 }
 ```

-I used this for a &#8220;vulnerability&#8221; ability where affected characters take more damage.
-This one I&#8217;ve made as a monobehaviour.
+I used this for a "vulnerability" ability where affected characters take more damage.
+This one I've made as a monobehaviour.
 So simply _AddComponent<Vulnerability>_ to your target at done!
 The actual interceptor is on line 18-24

 ```csharp
 public class Vulnerability : MonoBehaviour {